 Aleksander Nevsky Cathedral - TALLINN, ESTONIA

-The Alexander Nevsky Cathedral is an orthodox cathedral in the Tallinn Old TownEstonia.
-It was designed by Mikhail Preobrazhensky in a typical Russian Revival style between 1894 and 1900.
-This was the period when the country was part of the Russian Empire.
+The Aleksander Nevsky Cathedral, located in the Old Town of Tallinn, is the largest and most prominent Orthodox cathedral in Estonia.
+Designed by architect Mikhail Preobrazhensky in the Russian Revival style, the cathedral was constructed between 1894 and 1900, during the period when the country formed part of the Russian Empire.

 Comments